Detectives: Leonia Woman's Killer Slipped Out, Then Circled Back When Daughter Woke

 Authorities, family members and friends originally believed that the killer was Daniels after learning that he’d ignored a final restraining order she'd obtained after "multiple" incidents of domestic violence.

-Arnone had her daughter with the violent career criminal, who has a 20-year criminal history mostly involving assaults, threats, harassment and violating restraining orders,.
+Arnone had her daughter with the violent career criminal, who has a 20-year criminal history mostly involving assaults, threats, harassment and violating restraining orders, records show.

 Originally from Englewood, Daniels -- also known as "Andre" or "Dre" -- most recently had been arrested for violating a restraining order and harassment on Jan.
 5 of this year.
 A judge in Hackensack released him on Jan.
 14 with conditions that investigators said he didn't follow.